hyudryu/ortho_50_alps/README.md

 * Inspired by the layout of the AMJ-40 keyboard, with an additional row for number keys.

 * Bottom row intended to have a 2.75u spacebar and an adjacent 1.25u 3rd layer key.
-* Spacerbar stabilizers are designed for Alps OEM stabilizer/mounts, can be mounted flipped, or normally.
+* Spacerbar stabilizer mounting holes are designed for Alps OEM stabilizer not cherry mx style stabs.
+    * The spacebar can be mounted flipped, or normally.

 ###### Model was created in Solidworks, then saved as STL.
 Feel free to modify/redistribute.